ritik203/MovieApp-Android-/README.md

 Simple Error Handling: The app's error handling is very basic.
 A real app would need to handle errors more gracefully and provide better feedback to the user.

-No Internet Check: The app doesn't check if you have an internet connection.